 An abstract summarizes the important qualities of your project, and typically includes:

-- The problem or question you tackled, or the goal or hypothesis of the project (~1 sentence)
+- The specific problem or question you tackled, or the purpose or hypothesis of the project (~1 sentence)

-- The importance of the research project to your discipline or field of study (~1 sentence)
+- Background and significance of the research project to your discipline or field of study (~1 sentence)

 - A description of the methods or approach you used (~2 sentences)